The Neighbors: Income

 are what you do for a living.
 The types of occupations your neighbors have

 shape their character, and together as a group, their collective occupations

 shape the culture of a place.

 In the Cottage Grove neighborhood, 29.9% of the working population is employed in

 The second most important occupational group in this neighborhood is

-manufacturing and laborer occupations, with 24.1% of the residents employed.
+clerical, assistant, and tech support occupations, with 29.5% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants